Where can I find out more about separation and divorce?

 Parenting After Separation - Ministry of Attorney General

-Parenting After Separation is a free online course for B.C. parents and other family members who are dealing with separation or divorce and facing decisions like guardianship, parenting arrangements, contact, child support and spousal support.
+Parenting After Separation courses are free online courses for B.C. parents and other family members who are dealing with separation or divorce and facing decisions about guardianship, parenting arrangements, contact, child support and spousal support.

 Parenting After Separation helps:

-You can choose to take Parenting After Separation or Parenting After Separation for Indigenous Families.
+You can choose to take Parenting After Separation for Indigenous Families or Parenting After Separation (in Punjabi and English).